British warship to visit Gibraltar amid border row with Spain

-LONDON (Reuters) - A British navy warship will sail to Britain’s overseas territory of Gibraltar in the coming weeks, coinciding with a diplomatic row with neighboring Spain, although officials said on Thursday the trip was a routine and long-planned visit.
+LONDON, Aug 8 (Reuters) - A British navy warship will sail to Britain’s overseas territory of Gibraltar in the coming weeks, coinciding with a diplomatic row with neighbouring Spain, although officials said on Thursday the trip was a routine and long-planned visit.

 A centuries-old conflict over the British outpost boiled over in late July when boats from Gibraltar dumped concrete blocks into the sea to make a reef, and Spain created long delays at the border days later, with lengthy car checks.

-Three British navy vessels, including the frigate HMS Westminster, will visit the outpost as part of an annual deployment known as “Cougar”, Britain’s Ministry of Defense (MOD) said.
+Three British navy vessels, including the frigate HMS Westminster, will visit the outpost as part of an annual deployment known as “Cougar”, Britain’s Ministry of Defence (MOD) said.

 “The forthcoming visit by ships making up Cougar 13, including HMS Westminster and the Royal Fleet Auxiliary ships Lyme Bay and Mounts Bay, are business as usual,” an MOD statement said.